-When the researchers added spermidine to cells infected with SARS-CoV-2, this resulted in an 85 percent reduction in the numbers of virus particles produced.
-Similar results were produced by spermine, another polyamine which occurs naturally in the body.
+When the researchers added spermidine to cells infected with SARS-CoV-2, this resulted in an 85 percent reduction in the number of virus particles produced.
+Similar results were produced by spermine, another polyamine that occurs naturally in the body.
 This derivative of spermidine was found to reduce viral replication by more than 90 percent in human lung cells and in a human gut model comprising clusters of cells known as ‘organoids’.

 “The obvious effects produced by spermidine and, in particular, spermine are certainly encouraging.
 For one thing, substances which occur naturally in the body are less likely to induce side effects,” says PD Dr. Müller.
 “Having said that, we worked with pure forms of these substances which are not suitable for medical use.
 Spermidine, in particular, has to be used at relatively high concentrations to achieve an appreciable effect in cell culture.